canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 A rocket is not all that different to our astronauts and bowling balls: it's a machine that pushes reaction mass out in order to make itself accelerate in the other direction.

 Unlike the astronauts, the reaction mass comes out of a rocket in a steady stream rather than one or a few goes.
+Each tiny bit of reaction mass released must push all the reaction mass the rocket is still carrying.
 Nevertheless, we can analyse a rocket in a similar way to the way we analysed the astronauts.

 {% include captionedfigure.html alt="Greyscale photograph of Konstantin Tsiolkovsky, an old man with a white goatee wearing a pair of glasses and wearing a white button-up shirt." contentsrc="https://commons.wikimedia.org/wiki/File:Tsiolkovsky.jpg" img="/embed/physics/rocketequation/Tsiolkovsky.jpg" capt="Konstantin Tsiolkovsky, date unknown." %}